meetric1/gmod_shader_guide/README.md

 Each example will teach you about a specific topic about shaders.
 My hope is that by reading this guide and visualizing the shader you can get a better grasp of what is going on.

 > [!NOTE]
-> PLEASE LOAD INTO `gm_construct`, AS ITS ORIGIN IS RELATIVELY CLOSE TO THE SPAWN POINT.
-IT IS THE MAP THESE VISUALS ARE BASED AROUND.
+> **PLEASE LOAD INTO** `gm_construct`, **AS ITS ORIGIN IS RELATIVELY CLOSE TO THE SPAWN POINT.
+IT IS THE MAP THESE VISUALS ARE BASED AROUND**.

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
-(It should just be a red square) It isn't very interesting but we'll work on making some cool shaders.
+(It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool shaders.
 (IMAGE OF EXAMPLE_SHADER1)

 # [Example 1] - Your First Shader